fanosek/users-box/readme.txt

 == Description ==

-Plugin add new widget Users Box Widget.
+Plugin add new widget User Box Widget.
 Widget shows registered user avatars in a box in similar way like facebook like box does.
 You can tune widget with these options: